 Wine tasting

-The first thing you’ll notice when you hike in the Cinque Terre region is that it’s almost entirely covered in vineyards, all set along the edge of the mountains.
-With all these vineyards, it goes without saying that wine tasting is a must when in the area, and Monterosso is certainly one of the best places for that!
 Varietals you should try are the Cinque Terre DOC, a white wine that’s a blend of Bosco, Albarola and Vermentino grapes, and the Sciacchetrà DOC, which is a sweet dessert wine.

-Several places in Monterosso al Mare offer wine tasting experiences.
-The best is definitely Enoteca Internazionale, a historic wine shop in the old town area of Monterosso.
-Other than the Cinque Terre wines, they have a fabulous selection of regional, national and international wines and liquors.
 Tastings are offered by professional sommeliers and you can enjoy your tasting either indoors or outdoors.
 If hunger strikes during your visit, there’s a selection of delicious options available including cold cuts, salads, and the fabulous bruschette.

 Shopping!

-Being the largest of the Cinque Terre villages, Monterosso al Mare is also the best one to look for souvenirs.
-You can find just about anything from ceramics to textiles, from fridge magnets to t-shirts as well as the best presents for your foodie friends – besides, wine makes for an excellent souvenir!
+You can find just about anything from ceramics (the best place to shop for that is the Fabbrica d’Arte Monterosso) to textiles, from fridge magnets to t-shirts as well as the best presents for your foodie friends – besides, wine makes for an excellent souvenir!

-Practical Information To Plan Your Trip
+Practical Guide To Plan Your Trip

 How to get to Monterosso al Mare